- The customer experience is the be-all and end-all of restaurant brands, deserving of the highest priority and utmost care.

 The hard work has been done and the wheel doesn’t need to be reinvented.

-The Tattle platform is able to accurately quantify the customer experience, maximize operational feedback, and drive improvements in guest satisfaction – all within an intuitive dashboard and a simple monthly subscription.
+The Tattle platform is able to accurately quantify the customer experience, maximize operational feedback, and drive improvements in guest satisfaction – all within an intuitive, yet powerful dashboard.

 There is no longer a need to allocate massive amounts of internal resources to measuring customer satisfaction.